 Shoup adds a few other ways to move toward smarter parking policies.
 Unbundling parking from rent/condo deeds, deciding parking and building approvals separately, and — if minimums are still present — having minimums that focus on car-parked hours rather than the raw number of spots (to encourage better usage) would help tremendously.

 His epic treatise shows the ills of today’s system and guides us toward smarter policies to fix the status quo.
 It won’t be an easy fight, and he knows that.
 But until we do, if motorists don’t pay for parking, society at large must pay for it in other ways — traffic congestion, energy consumption, degraded design, urban sprawl, and the high opportunity costs for land.

-One of the highlights of Shoup's writing is his ability to expertly metaphors that really make you think.
-Here are the top metaphor's you'll find The High Cost of Free Parking:
+One of the highlights of Shoup's writing is his ability to expertly craft analogies that really make you think.
+Here are the top analogies you'll find The High Cost of Free Parking:

 Suppose cities financed roads the same way they finance parking.
 Cities could require new buildings to pay for adding enough road capacity to handle all the additional vehicle trips generated.
 Each new building would pay for street widening and intersection flaring, for example, to meet the added demand for driving, so that traffic congestion would not increase.
 Like the cost of parking, the cost of roads would be shifted from drivers into higher prices for everything except driving.
 Would this be a good idea?
 No, because everyone but drivers would pay for roads.